KSHB 41 News reporter Braden Bates covers parts of Jackson County, Missouri, including Lee's Summit. Send Braden a story idea by e-mail.

 Are you cashing in on the World Cup by listing your home for rent?
 Well, some city ordinances may prevent you from making extra money.

-Some cities across the metro are looking at ways they can reduce their guidelines while others are choosing to keep them in place.
+Some cities across the metro are looking at ways to reduce guidelines, while others are choosing to keep them in place.

-Lee's Summit's city council decided not to change their ordinance, even temporarily.
+The Lee's Summit City Council decided not to change its ordinance, even temporarily.

 KSHB 41 got this email from a viewer.